- Who we are

 What data do we collect when you use a car park managed by us?

 We will collect, store and process images of vehicles and/or the Vehicle Registration Mark (VRM) using the car park.
 Ordinarily, this is done using ANPR cameras which capture images of the vehicle and/or its VRM or using manual patrol officers.
+Other camera systems, such as CCTV, may also be used to capture vehicle data using the car parks we manage.

 We will also capture other personal data such as telephone numbers and financial/payment data when you use the telephone payment system or the payment machines within the car park.